November 25, 2013 by Lydia Syson

 In August 1940, two new Polish fighter squadrons were formed: No. 302, ‘City of Poznań’, and No. 303, ‘Kościuszko’.
 By 1941 a fully-fledged Polish Air Force was operating alongside the RAF.
 By the end of the war, Polish pilots had won 342 British gallantry awards, and 303 Squadron claimed the highest number of kills of all the Allied squadrons in the Battle of Britain yet its death rate was the lowest.

 On 11th September 1940 at 16.15 hrs, Sergeant Stanisław Duszyński was shot down over Romney Marsh, not far from Lydd, while attacking a Ju 88.
 He was 24, and like Henryk in That Burning Summer, he both trained at Deblin and had initially been evacuated to Rumania in 1939, later travelling to France.
 Neither his body nor his Hurricane were recovered during the war, although unsuccessful efforts, both official and unofficial, were made in 1973 and 1996.
+The heartbreaking photographs below belonged to his fiancé, Czesława (below), and were kindly sent to me by her granddaughter, Aggie, who said that although her grandmother went on to marry and have children, she was never the same again after Stanisław’s death.
+On this photograph, just below his silver eagle flying badge (gapa), you can see the handwritten words ‘Kocham Cie zawsze’, which mean ‘I will love you always’.
+Many thanks to the Wyszynski family for permission to publish these pictures here.

 Six months after Duszyński’s disappearance, Pilot Officer Bogusław Mierzwa’s Spitfire came down in flames on the stony promontory of Dungeness, not far from the lighthouse.
 Another pilot of the 303 Squadron, Mieczyslaw Waskiewicz, crashed into the sea off the point and was never found.
 Both were returning from a mission to escort six Blenheims sent to bomb a fighter airfield in France.
 Mierzwa had been awarded his Pilot’s Wings in Poland less than two years earlier, at the age of 22, not three months before the invasion of Poland.
 Until recently, this tattered Polish flag still flew over the spot where his aircraft burned, but there is now a more substantial memorial which tells their stories.